DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 Family B extends A {
   (* Inherit a. *)
     (* this vernacular command line will make a difference once uncommented.
-Before uncommented it, a2 will be the first field of the Family B.
+        Before uncommenting it, a2 will be the first field of Family B.
-      The fields are order sensitive, especially when the definition of a2 dependent on a, placing a2 before a will cause program rejected.
+        The fields are order sensitive, especially when the definition of a2 depends on a, placing a2 before a will fail the type-check.
-      This ``annotation`` require the programmers effort. *) Field a2.
+      This ``annotation`` require the programmer`s effort. *) Field a2.
 }
 ```